SHiLLySiT/SHiLLySiT.github.io/content/blog/nodoku-postmortem.md

 When I first started the project, I dove into creating a procedural puzzle system before I had even designed a few hand made puzzles to test basic mechanics.
 I had sunk about four days into it before I realized I didn't even know what levels I was trying to coax the system into generating.
 In retrospect this seems like an obvious bad decision, but I had really wanted to make a game that would generate puzzles that I as the developer didn't know the solution to.

 ### iOS support
 I sunk about two days into getting an iOS build pipeline setup before I realized my old 2009 Mac Mini couldn't make builds for the latest OS.
-It was mostly my mistake was assuming that the Mini could produce builds and focusing on automating the process right away, but I also want to blame Apple for having an unnecessarily complex process for getting games on their devices.
+It was primarily my mistake assuming that the Mini could produce builds and focusing on automating the process right away, but I also want to blame Apple for having an unnecessarily complex process for getting games on their devices.

 ### Google Play internal vs closed beta testing
 The Google Play developer console doesn't make it obvious that the beta testing track forces your testers to pay for your app.
 I only realized this after sending out invites to my testers, so I ended up generating promocodes for everyone and emailing them one by one.
 Then the next day I found that you could do an _internal_ test that not only made the game free to testers but also made updates immediately available.
 Doh.